Concentrators Sample Collection – When and Why

 Another time period for sampling is a TWENTY FOUR HOUR sample.
 This is a sample that is comprised of the results of a circuit over a full day.
 Again it is to gather data to assist in evaluation of circuit operations.

-Concentrators Sample Collection -What, When, Where and Why - 911MetallurgistToo many samples are taken with a very much compromised quality.
+Concentrators Sample Collection - When and Why - 911MetallurgistToo many samples are taken with a very much compromised quality.
 A good sample starts with a good sample cutter.
 Do not even sample is your sample cutter is faulty.

 Most of these samples, that are taken to represent a period of time, will he what is termed a COMPOSITE SAMPLE.
 A composite sample is a number of small samples that ‘are taken and mixed together to form one large sample.
 Sampling shipments of final concentrate is an example of when this type of sampling technique is used.
 If the value of the shipment is to be determined, a series of small samples will be taken from different spots within the shipment.
 They will then be mixed together and assayed.
 The content of the concentrate may change from spot to spot.
 By sampling the entire shipment and mixing the samples together, a sample that represents the actual content of the entire shipment is obtained.